In trans people, GOP candidates find latest ‘wedge issue’

 The narrative of transgender people as a threat has strong parallels to bathroom-use and same-sex marriage bans and can be traced to Anita Bryant’s “Save Our Children” campaign in 1977, said Andrew Proctor, an associate professor of politics at Wake Forest University who studies and teaches LGBTQ politics.

-The political framing is often around protecting girls, which broadens its appeal, Proctor and others said.
+The political framing is often around protecting girls, which is probably designed to broaden its appeal, Proctor and others said.

 “It’s good messaging.
 Who doesn’t want to protect children?” said Don Haider-Markel, a University of Kansas political science professor.